ClusterHQ/flocker/docs/using/installing/index.rst

       chmod 600 ~/.ssh/my-instance.pem
       ssh-add ~/.ssh/my-instance.pem

 #.
-Look up the public DNS name or public IP address of each new instance and, depending on the OS, log in as user ``fedora``, ``centos``, or ``ubuntu`` e.g.:
+Look up the public DNS name or public IP address of each new instance.
+Log in as user ``centos`` (or the relevant user if you are using another AMI).
+For example:

    .. prompt:: bash alice@mercury:~$

-      ssh fedora@ec2-AA-BB-CC-DD.eu-west-1.compute.amazonaws.com
+      ssh centos@ec2-AA-BB-CC-DD.eu-west-1.compute.amazonaws.com

 #.
-Allow SSH access for the ``root`` user, then log out.
+Allow SSH access for the ``root`` user on each node, then log out.

    .. task:: install_ssh_key
       :prompt: [user@aws]$

 #.
-Log back into the instances as user "root", e.g.:
+Log back into the instances as user "root" on each node.
+For example:

    .. prompt:: bash alice@mercury:~$

       ssh root@ec2-AA-BB-CC-DD.eu-west-1.compute.amazonaws.com

 #.
-Follow the operating system specific installation instructions below.
+Follow the operating system specific installation instructions below on each node.

 .. _rackspace-install: